practical-scientific-computing/practical-scientific-computing.github.io/shell/04-workflow.md

 You may find that you have started a long-running job in your terminal session, but have to disconnect from the shell for some reason (such as closing your laptop, leaving a shared computer, etc).
 Unfortunately, suspending the job (`CTRL-Z`) will not alone be effective here for reasons beyond this material.
 Happily, there`s a recipe to rescue such jobs:

-* First, stop the job with `CTRL-Z` and get its job number ([1] in the previous example).
+* First, stop the job with `CTRL-Z` and get its job number (`[1]` in the previous example).
 * Next, send it to the "background" with the `bg` command.
-* Finally, use the `disown` command with a percentage sign followed by the job number to disconnect the job from your shell.
+* Finally, use the `disown` command with a percentage sign followed by the job number to disassociate the job from your shell.

 ```console
 $ sleep 10000